ruotianluo/ruotianluo.github.io/_posts/2015-12-15-learn-torch-neural-style.markdown

 I tried some more.
 <div> <img src="/assets/neural_style/lowpoly.png" title="Low poly."></div>
 <div> <img src="/assets/neural_style/mondrian.png" title="Mondrian"></div>
 Can you tell what these two styles are.
 Honestly, the Mondrian one looks really bad, but you can still tell.
-And the low poly one works really good (you cannot ask too much).
+And the low poly one works good, in my opinion.

 ------